 Unit itself does not get hot to the touch, but the metal grate at the front does.

 Only uses a 220V plug, not a standard outlet.
+Not the most attractive unit.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.